 Families Creating Together is an award winning, multigenerational, creative art, program offered to children of all abilities and their families

-I am a foster parent of deaf children, teacher of the deaf, Certified Sign Language Interpreter and Consultant.
-Families Creating Together provides a great opportunity to explore the arts from all perspectives for my children, family, friends and other deaf children.
-They always provide quality and qualified sign language interpreters, so that my children have full access.
-There are not many programs IN THE COMMUNITY that provide opportunities like this for ALL children.Families Creating Together program is wonderful!
-We all enjoy the supportive, encouraging, open environment that it provides.
+As a foster parent of deaf children and teacher of the deaf, I thank FCT for providing a great opportunity to explore the arts from all perspectives for my children, family, friends and other deaf children.
+FCT provides qualified sign language interpreters, so that all have equal access.
+There are not many programs based in the community that provide opportunities for ALL children in a supportive, encouraging, open environment.

 I like the idea that my two girls can create art and have a chance to interact with others and also have a good time.
 I’m so grateful that this program is offered and we can all together – all three of us – have this experience.

 I have a son with autism.
 Because he gets special services, it’s not always easy to spend time with the rest of the children, so this is a great place to have them create something and let their imaginations run wild.